 She let me go to my seat, and I got ready to zone out again.

 My mind began to wander right about the time Ms. Powers was going over polynomial and rational functions for the n-th time.
 I wasn’t trying to think about that Friday, but no one else got the memo, apparently.

 I was starting to get a good grasp of what Katy meant by ‘everyone.’

-A grateful contrast to how the previous class went, and second period ended with a blur.
-With my backpack and sports bag in tow, I was ready to go.
+As a grateful contrast to how the previous class went, this class and the next passed with a blur.
+With my backpack and sports bag always close in hand, I was ready to go.

 And by ‘go,’ I meant ‘leave.’